Reduce

 foldl :: (b -> a -> b) -> b -> [a] -> b

-The above informs us that foldl is a (higher order) function that accepts:
+is a (higher order) function that accepts:

-2. an accumulator of type b
+i.e. a function that takes an accumulator of type b

-3. a list of a
+and a value of type a

-and returns a reduced value of type b.
+.
 Let's make a visualization of the left fold operation for this expression

 -- add numbers 1 to 5 with a zero accumulator